 Independent Study

-Students may take up to 6 credits in independent study or research, with faculty members from the Department of Political Science and/or the Department of Economics.
+Students may take up to 6 credits in independent study or research with faculty of the Department of Political Science and/or the Department of Economics.
+Interested students must inquire with the appropriate faculty.
+Typically, faculty will ask for a plan of inquiry not covered by existing courses.

 Program Length and Residency

-Requirements of the program may be completed in either 3 or 4 semesters.
+Requirements of the program may be completed in either three or four semesters.

-• Students planning to complete the program in 3 semesters must plan their studies accordingly in consultation with the MAPE co-directors.
+- Students planning to complete the program in three semesters must plan their studies accordingly in consultation with the MAPE co-directors.
 They must also ask the program co-directors for permission to take the fall semester’s qualifying exam no later than October 1.
 Approval is contingent upon anticipated fulfillment of all other program requirements at the end of the fall semester.

-Mentoring relationships with faculty are an important element of the graduate education experience.
+Mentoring relationships with faculty form an important element of the graduate education experience.
 Mentoring is most important for students conducting research or other independent work.
 The Political Science and Economics Departments both have mentoring statements that are somewhat applicable, but these are largely aimed at PhD students.
-Nonetheless, you should review these statements (Pol Sci doesn’t have one yet, coming soon!), below for Economics (open "Faculty Advisor & M.A.
-Student Relationship" tab, as much of the commentary is highly appropriate, and will not be repeated here.
+Nonetheless, you should review these statements for Economics and here for Political Science, as much of the commentary is highly appropriate and will not be repeated here.

-Given the limited time (3-4 semesters) of the MAPE program, the deep mentoring relationships that are formed during doctoral study are modified at the master’s level.
-However, an outstanding feature of the MAPE program relative to most if not all peer programs is that a substantial amount of mentoring exists, as do structures for it.
+Given the limited length (3-4 semesters) of the MAPE program, the deep mentoring relationships that are formed during doctoral study are modified at the master’s level.
+However, an outstanding feature of the MAPE program relative to most if not all peer programs is that a substantial amount of structured mentoring exists.

-A mentor works with you to form goals that are right for you and to plan how to achieve them.
-A mentor also evaluates your work and gives constructive feedback to help you focus your work and be more effective.
-Your primary mentors are, in approximate order of importance:
+A mentor works with you as you develop your individual goals and plan how to achieve them.
+A mentor also evaluates your work and gives constructive feedback to help you focus intellectually and become more effective.
+Your primary mentors are, in order of importance:

-• The MAPE Directors of Graduate Study (DGS) in Economics (currently, Timur Kuran) and Political Science (currently, Bahar Leventoglu), who serve as your academic advisors;
+- The MAPE Directors of Graduate Study (DGS) in Economics (currently, Timur Kuran) and Political Science (currently, Daniel Stegmueller), who serve as your academic advisors;

-• Any faculty in Political Science and Economics for whom you are a research assistant
+- Any faculty in Political Science and Economics for whom you are serving as a research assistant.

 Completing the Graduate Program